joy-humanitec/kupfer_contact_appointment_service/README.md

 +++
-title = "Contact and Appointment service (Django)" api_url = "marketplace/kupfer-contact-appointment-service"
+title = "Contact and appointment service (Django)" api_url = "marketplace/kupfer-contact-appointment-service"
 +++

-# Contact and Appointment service (Django)
+# Contact and appointment service (Django)

 ## Summary

-The contact and appointment service enables your application to store contacts, appointments with multiple notes and sent notifications about appointments.
+The contact and appointment service enables your application to store contacts and appointments, store notes on appointments, and send notifications about appointments.

 ## REST data models

 ### Contact

-A _Contact_ can be seen as an extension of the CoreUser from Bifrost by using the ``core_user_uuid`` for creating a OneToOneRelationship.
-It can be also left blank for Contacts without a correlated CoreUser.
+A **Contact** is a data model for an individual with common contact information.
+You can extend a [BiFrost CoreUser](https://docs.walhall.io/bifrost#data-model) by creating a one-to-one relationship between a Contact and a CoreUser using the `core_user_uuid` field.

-A _Contact_ has the following properties:
+A **Contact** has the following properties:

 - **uuid**: UUID of the Contact.
 - **core_user_uuid**: UUID of the related CoreUser (optional).
-- **customer_id**: Custom ID, which must be unique per organization.
-It will be set automatically starting at 10001.
+- **customer_id**: The Contact's customer ID, which must be unique per organization.
+If left blank, it will be set automatically starting from `10001`.
 - **first_name**: First name of the Contact.
 - **middle_name**: Middle name of the Contact.
 - **last_name**: Last name of the Contact.
 - **title**: Title of the Contact.
-Choices are: 'Mr.', 'Ms.', 'Mrs.', 'Miss' and 'Family'.
+Choices are: 'Mr.', 'Ms.', 'Mrs.', 'Miss', and 'Family'.
-- **suffix**: Suffix for titles like dr., prof., dr. med. etc..
+- **suffix**: Suffix for titles, such as Dr., Prof., Dr. med., etc.
 - **contact_type**: Type of the Contact.
 Choices are: 'Customer', 'Supplier', 'Producer' and 'Personnel'.
-- **customer_type**: Type of the Contact.
+- **customer_type**: Customer type of the Contact.
 Choices are: 'Customer', 'Company' and 'Public'.
 - **company**: Company of the Contact.
-- **addresses**: List of Addresses including a type.
-Choices of the type are: 'home', 'billing', 'business', 'delivery' and 'mailing'.
+- **addresses**: List of the Contact's addresses, including a type.
+Choices of type are: 'home', 'billing', 'business', 'delivery', and 'mailing'.
-- **siteprofile_uuids**: List of related UUIDs of SiteProfiles (location_service).
+- **siteprofile_uuids**: List of related UUIDs of SiteProfiles from the [location service](https://docs.walhall.io/marketplace/location-module/location-service).
-- **emails**: List of E-Mails with a type.
-Choices of the E-Mail-Type are: 'office', 'private' and 'other'.
+- **emails**: List of the Contact's email addresses, including a type.
+Choices of type are: 'office', 'private', and 'other'.
-- **phones**: List of phone numbers with a type.
-Choices of the phone type are: 'office', 'mobile', 'home' and 'fax'.
+- **phones**: List of the Contact's phone numbers, including a type.
+Choices of the phone type are: 'office', 'mobile', 'home', and 'fax'.
 - **notes**: Textual notes.
+(Note that these are separate from [AppointmentNotes](#appointmentnote))
 - **organization_uuid**: UUID of a related organization.
-- **workflowlevel1_uuids**: List of UUIDs of WorkflowLevel1s.
+- **workflowlevel1_uuids**: List of UUIDs of [WorkflowLevel1s](https://docs.walhall.io/bifrost#data-model).
-- **workflowlevel2_uuids**: List of UUIDs of WorkflowLevel2s.
+- **workflowlevel2_uuids**: List of UUIDs of [WorkflowLevel2s](https://docs.walhall.io/bifrost#data-model).
 - **create_date**: Timestamp when the Contact was created (set automatically).
 - **edit_date**: Timestamp, when the Contact was last modified (set automatically).